hrbrmstr/qrencoder/README.md

 `qrencoder` : Make QR codes in R

-There is another package on CRAN -- [qrcode](https://cran.rstudio.com/web/packages/qrcode/index.html) -- that is not C-backed.
+There is another package on CRAN -- `qrcode` -- that is not C-backed.

-Quick Response codes (QR codes) are a type of matrix bar code and can be used to authenticate transactions, provide access to multi-factor authenticationan services and enable general data transfer in an image.
+Quick Response codes (QR codes) are a type of matrix bar code and can be used to authenticate transactions, provide access to multi-factor authentication services and enable general data transfer in an image.
 QR codes use four standardized encoding modes (numeric, alphanumeric, byte/binary, and kanji) to efficiently store data.
-Matrix barcode generation is performed efficiently in C via the inlcuded 'libqrencoder' library created by Kentaro Fukuchi.
+Matrix barcode generation is performed efficiently in C via the included 'libqrencoder' library created by Kentaro Fukuchi.

 The following functions are implemented: